avnes/odin-cluster/README.md

-# k0s-cluster
+# odin-cluster

-Script for setting up a Kubernetes cluster running k0s
+Script for setting up a Kubernetes cluster running odin

 ## Requirements

-- Virtual machines have been created using <https://github.com/avnes/k0s-vm>
+- Virtual machines have been created using <https://github.com/avnes/odin-vm>

 ## Run instructions